-Representative examples of typical byte-oriented and bit-oriented instructions in the Indexed Literal Offset Addressing mode are provided in 44.2.4.
-Considerations when Enabling the Extended Instruction Set to show how execution is affected.
+Representative examples of typical byte-oriented and bit-oriented instructions in the Indexed Literal Offset Addressing mode are provided in the Considerations when Enabling the Extended Instruction Set section to show how execution is affected.
 The operand conditions shown in the examples are applicable to all instructions of these types.